I invite you to pause and ponder for a moment…

 - Remain more authentic in my interactions with other people

-So why do you get up in the morning?
+P.S.
+So tell me: Why do you get up in the morning?
+What’s your Why?